Pellet vs Gas Smokers (7 Biggest Differences)

 Gas Smoker Cons

-• Some low-budget models are poorly insulated and temperature may fluctuate during cold and windy days.
+• Some low-budget models are poorly insulated.

 Pellet Smoker Cons